clintre/solseek/README.md

   - View system configurations

 ## Known Limitations / Issues
-  - Currently only in English and French
+  - Currently only in English, French, and Polish
   - Limited Snap support.
 Only updates, no list or searching.
 Full Snap support is not planned at this time.

 ## Planned